eclufsc/ophidian/README.md

 Get Ophidian!
 We support a few of the most used linux environments.

 ### Debian Family:
-If you use Ubuntu zesty (17) or Debian stretch (7) and newer you are covered!
+If you use Ubuntu zesty (17) or Debian buster (10) and newer you are covered!
 Add the Ophidian repository via [package cloud](https://packagecloud.io/tarberd/ophidian) using the provided script.
 ```
 $ curl -s https://packagecloud.io/install/repositories/tarberd/ophidian/script.deb.sh | sudo bash
 ```